AlexKnauth/hollowknight-autosplit-wasm/README.md

 ## Installation

-Download the `hollowknight_autosplit_wasm.wasm` file from the [Latest Release](https://github.com/AlexKnauth/hollowknight-autosplit-wasm/releases/latest).
+Download the `hollowknight_autosplit_wasm_stable.wasm` file from the [Latest Release](https://github.com/AlexKnauth/hollowknight-autosplit-wasm/releases/latest).

 Or follow the steps in [Compilation](#compilation) and use `target/wasm32-wasi/release/hollowknight_autosplit_wasm.wasm`.